My name is Kimberly. I was born and raised in Norwalk, Connecticut.

 It was May of 2012, when I finally received the diagnosis of Autoimmune Limbic Encephalitis (AE).
 Essentially, my immune system was attacking my brain and causing inflammation.
 Under the care of Dr. Souhel Najjar, I began a two-year course of intravenous immunoglobulin (IVIg) that helped me begin to regain my sanity.
 Unfortunately, my cognition remained low and the daily seizures continued.

 However, I refused to let epilepsy control my life.
-I was living in San Francisco and enrolled in a Teaching English to Speakers of Other Languages Certification at UC Berkeley Extension, while volunteering with the National Alliance on Mental Illness (NAMI) and the Asian Art Museum.
+I was living in San Francisco and enrolled in a Teaching English to Speakers of Other Languages Certification program at UC Berkeley Extension, while volunteering with the National Alliance on Mental Illness (NAMI) and the Asian Art Museum.

 In October 2014, after beginning a new anti-epileptic medication, I lost consciousness, fell and fractured my skull.
 Although the head injury was traumatic, as my sense of smell has been gone since, it brought me to USCF Medical Center, where I came under the care of neurologist Dr. Jeffrey Gelfand and epileptologist Dr. Paul Garcia.